hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-suspend-databases admin

-The function for suspending of all databases of a single user.
+This function for suspending of all databases of a single user.

 *******************************************************************